 The great thing is that, due to the sophistication of today’s online search tools, you may not need a network of brokers to explain the different types of policies available to you or to search the market for the most competitive deals.

-There are various types of cover available which cover circumstances including untimely deaths as well as illness cover and critical illness cover.
+There are various types of cover available, including whole life insurance and term life insurance.
+Cover is available to meet differing circumstances including untimely deaths as well as illness cover and critical illness cover.

 Many life insurance policies also cover mortgage repayments and other major financial expenses.